dldlowndes/LD_Pharppy/README.md

 # Running
 - (Linux) Run ./run_Pharpy and after a bit of setup, the gui will appear.
-- (Windows) todo. for now run "python3 main.py".
+- (Windows) todo.
+For now run "python3 main.py".
 - Initially the histogramming is off and the count rates of the two channels is displayed.
 - Set the input parameters etc and press start/stop to start the histogramming
 - Histogram will appear, the plot can be dragged around and variously controlled in the right click menu.